TheCrowned/Post-Pay-Counter/readme.txt

 It must become: *define( 'PPC_DEBUG_LOG', false );*

 == Changelog ==
+= 2.733 (2017-10-01) =
+* Fixed: possible display issue with Total payment, showin as zero.
+This was just a display issue: stats and payments always recorded correct amounts.

 = 2.732 (2017-09-29) =
 * Fixed: proper escaping of post title and author name in stats page.
 * Tweak: under the hood improvements/changes to stats processing (compatibility with Pulisher Bonus latest release).